zer0cache/matic-docs/docs/avail/how-tos/avail-quick-start.md

 :::note We are working on improving many of the current features

-We appreciate you using our devnet and encourage your valuable feedback through one of our **[community channels](https://polygon.technology/community/)**.
+We appreciate you using our testnet and encourage your valuable feedback through one of our **[community channels](https://polygon.technology/community/)**.

 :::